 The use of a grant is allowed under both Fannie’s HomeReady program and Freddie’s Home Possible Advantage, and some banks dole outs funds in accordance with the Community Reinvestment Act.

 Quicken Loans 1% Down Payment Option

 Interestingly, the largest non-bank mortgage lender in the country, Quicken Loans, quietly rolled out their 1% down payment option back in March, but there wasn’t a press release or any fanfare.
-There certainly wasn’t a Super Bowl commercial like there was with their Rocket Mortgage launch.

 I don’t know why that is; I’m just here to tell you about the loan program in case you lack a down payment and are interested.
 If I had to guess, I’d say that it’s limited to certain types of buyers and thus a national rollout or major ad campaign might be misleading and/or a waste of money.

 Anyway, let’s talk about Quicken’s 1% down loan program to see if you might qualify based on what I know about it.